The battle's on for control of the video dial tone

 "Everyone is trying to create an island...and this (Cisco appeal) is more about slowing down the inevitable," Ramakrishnan said, adding it was only a matter of time until the intersection between enterprise and consumer video forced vendors to work together.

-Microsoft itself recently filed a complaint with the European Commission against Motorola Mobility, which it said was trying to block its products that play video and connect wirelessly by charging too much for patents.
+Microsoft itself recently filed a complaint with the European Commission against Motorola Mobility (MMI.N), which it said was trying to block its products that play video and connect wirelessly by charging too much for patents.

 Ovum's Jacobs predicted more legal wrangles.